 In this example we create c:\Temp\Teams – ensure your .jpg files are added here.

-Then head over to GitHub and download the script; Create-MSTeamsBackgrounds.ps1 at main · jamesvincent, save this into c:\Temp or somewhere outside of this working directory you have created.
+Then head over to GitHub and download the script; Intune/MSTeamsBackgrounds/Win/Create-MSTeamsBackgrounds.ps1, save this script into c:\Temp or somewhere outside of the working directory that you have created.

 Open PowerShell and execute the script.
 Accept any prompts relating to the ResizeImageModule needing to be installed, enter the path to your freshly created working directory (C:\Temp\Teams), and provide a description for the images (James Vincent Test).
 Then sit back and wait for ~60 seconds.